 Regularly cutting our lawns may improve kerb appeal, but it has already proven to have serious consequences for bees and pollinators.
 Whilst we offer and promote Perfect for Pollinator plants to fill the gaps in your borders and to nourish the pollinating wildlife with nectar and pollen, stress-free no-mow lawns are crying out to be utilised.
 Have an open mind for the beauty and uniqueness they can bring, they don’t have to be unsightly and unkempt and we promise your neighbours won’t be wanting to complain.

 Autumn is just around the corner so instead of watching your summer colour wilt, start preparing for next years Spring growth.
 Planting Spring flowering bulbs can be easy and rewarding if you get started early, so here are our tips to making sure you have a show stopping bloom next Spring:

 October brings along it’s challenges with wet stormy weather, but don’t worry – a storm battered garden at this time of year can be quickly remedied!
-Thankfully it’s the perfect time for pruning if you haven’t begun already and will prevent damage from further storms we will not doubt be experiencing later in the year.
+Thankfully it’s the perfect time for pruning, if you haven’t begun already, and this will prevent damage from further storms we will not doubt be experiencing later in the year.

 How long do you plan in advanced for Christmas?
 Do you pull out the same, slightly beaten artificial tree from the attic or does the excitement of a real, traditional Christmas tree really cement the feeling that the festive season is here?
 With the trend in recyclables and eradication of unnecessary plastics in full force a fresh tree is also the most environmentally friendly option.